samueljklee/canvas-ai/docs/PRODUCT-REQUIREMENTS.md

 ## 1. Executive Summary

 ### 1.1 Product Vision
-Workspace Canvas is a visual development environment that orchestrates multiple AI agents on an infinite 2D canvas.
+Canvas AI is a visual development environment that orchestrates multiple AI agents on an infinite 2D canvas.
 It enables developers to manage complex multi-agent workflows with real-time collaboration, state persistence, and intelligent task coordination.

 ### 1.2 Core Value Proposition
 - **Visual Organization**: Manage multiple AI agents, terminals, editors, and tools on an infinite canvas